CyVerse-learning-materials/SciApps_guide/step2.rst

      SciApps data page

      ..
 Note::
-       Only public data (example_data) is available on the data page.
+       Only exampleData (example_data) is available on the data page.
 Analysis results will also be accessible here with random folder names (hidden for security reasons)